slv-improver/04_chess_tournament/README.md

 `python __main__.py`</br>
 And follow the instructions in the menu.

+You can save a running tournament by pressing CTRL + S.

 The default value when prompted is between brackets `()`.</br>
 The interactions are in French for the needs of the client.